DmitrySoshnikov/regexp-tree/README.md

 ##### Non-greedy

-If any quantifier is followed by the `?`, it becomes a _non-greedy_ quantifier.
+If any quantifier is followed by the `?`, the quantifier becomes _non-greedy_.

 Example: